Most architecture books are not dedicated to a single building. The building you are researching may be discussed in books about the building's:

 - building type (e.g. 'Sports facilities')

-Search the UCLA Library Catalog in order to locate books.
-Searching Tips:
+Search the UCLA Library Catalog to locate books and other materials.

 - If the architect or firm is unknown, use one of the recommended sources listed below to identify the building's architect or try searching for books about that building type (i.e.: Auditoriums--California--Los Angeles.)